 Wildlife found at El Garrapatero makes exploring a mix of active endeavors and observation.
 Sea lions greet sun lovers on the beach, flamingos feed in the lagoon in the mangroves a short walk inland, finches fly in the branches overhead, and the tidal pool off the coast is a great place to snorkel and swim with sea turtles and lions, reef fish, and marine iguanas.

-The name, Las Bachas, is a local word taken from the English, “barges.”
-The U.S. Navy abandoned two ships here from their base on the nearby Balta Island after the end of WWII.
+The name Las Bachas translates as “The Barges” in English.
+The U.S. Navy abandoned two ships here from their base on nearby Balta Island after the end of WWII.
 Visitors today can see the rusted barge sides peaking out from under the sand.

 The clear waters lend themselves to snorkeling with brightly-colored, exotic fish while blue-footed boobies circle overhead in search of their next meal.